ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 Also when first started, the Designer will default to the first of the three available groups, indicated by the red color.
-The three colors (red, green and blue) are only intended to distinguish the three groups, and groups may in fact change color if you remove one.
+The three colors (red, green and blue) are only intended to distinguish the three groups, and a group's elements may in fact change color if you reorder or remove one.

 .. sidebar:: Fig. 2:  A tree with a single root, group and component